jspenc72/robinhood-observer/README.md

     password: ''
 };

-var Robinhood = require('robinhood-observer')(null)     //Robinhood has not authenticated but can still be used for the unauthenticated subset of the API
+var Robinhood = require('robinhood-observer')     //Robinhood has not authenticated but can still be used for the unauthenticated subset of the API

 var subscription = Robinhood(null).observeQuote(['AAPL'])
 .map(quote => quote.results)